bmraubo/bmraubo_blog/source/_posts/How-to-DNS.md

 Secondly, there is a security risk - the less regular the cleaning cycle, the more time there is for the IP address to be used for malicious purposes - for example, replacing a legitimate website with a phishing website.
 This is known as DNS poisoning or DNS spoofing

 Finally, from a privacy perspective, the cache holds a record of web browsing activity.
 Most operating systems and browsers create a DNS cache that is independent of browsing history and needs to be cleared separately.
+DNS caches are also maintained server-side - which is another potential privacy issue, however they usually have a clearing cycle in minutes rather than days or hours.

 That's about it on the topic.
 I have tried to move this blog onto a subdomain, to allow me to use the general bmraubo.site domain name for other purposes down the line.
 This can take up to 24 hours to update... which means if I did something wrong it will be a while before I realise that.